- Planned Treatment Uses with sufficient time to secure prospective IRB review

 - The IRB Chairperson (serving as an independent physician) will review the memo and determine whether the conditions are met for an emergency exemption.

-- If conditions are met, an IRB staff member will prepare a letter for the IRB Chairperson’s signature acknowledging awareness of the emergency use.
-This letter also reminds that any subsequent use of the test article requires prospective IRB review and approval.
+If conditions are met, an IRB staff member will prepare a letter for the IRB Chairperson’s signature acknowledging awareness of the emergency use.
+This letter also serves as a reminder that any subsequent use of the test article requires prospective IRB review and approval.

 - Prepare a treatment consent form.
 You can modify the manufacturer's consent template or you can customize the treatment use of a drug consent template or humanitarian use device consent template (by removing references to humanitarian use).
 It is not necessary to receive IRB review of this consent form.